MykytaMusaiev/post-list-m/README.md

-Звісно\! Ось переклад вашого лаконічного та професійного `README.md` на англійську мову.

----

-# 🚀 Next.js App Router Social Feed Prototype
+# Next.js App Router Social Feed Prototype

 ## Overview

 This project is a web application prototype for displaying and creating posts, developed using **Next.js 14 (App Router)**.
 It primarily demonstrates the utilization of Server Components, Streaming, and client-side state management.

+---

 ## 🛠️ Tech Stack